WELCOME to the O’k Art-part of my CSA offerings!

 FOR INFORMATION on bringing my drawing services and visual note-taking to your meeting, discussion or conference contact:

-O’k Art: Graphic Facilitation
+O’k Art: Visual Note-taking and Graphic Facilitation

 Graphic facilitation is the practice of using words and images to create a conceptual map of a conversation.
 A graphic facilitator is the visual, usually silent partner to the traditional, verbal facilitator, drawing a large scale image at the front (or side) of the room in real-time.
 In business terms, it is both process and product.
 In art-speak, I call it multi-functional art.